sstaub/NextionX2/README.md

 ![NextionX2 .hmi file](https://github.com/sstaub/NextionX2/blob/main/images/NextionX2.png?raw=true)
 NextionX2 HMI demo file

 The Nextionx2.ino shows the advantages of the library.
-The example use the SiftwareSerial libray, so the example runs on an Arduino UNO.
+The example use the SoftwareSerial libray, so the example can run on an Arduino UNO.

 ```cpp
 #include "Arduino.h"